-Jayme Stewart is in her third season as an assistant coach and recruiting coordinator for the Badgers.
+Jayme Stewart is in her fourth season as an assistant coach for the Badgers.

 Stewart came to Wisconsin after serving as an assistant coach at Clemson University for one season.
 The St. Louis native also served as the recruiting coordinator and assistant coach at La Salle University in 2010-11.
 She signed two top-100 players and four McDonald's All-America nominees while with the Explorers.